WPNET/wp-server-cli/README.md

     ```

 ## Usage
-The `wp-server` script must be run by a user with `sudo` privileges.
 To see the list of available commands, run the script with no arguments:
 ```bash
 wp-server
 ```